Insch railway station

 Insch railway station is a railway station serving the village of Insch, Aberdeenshire, Scotland.
 The station is managed by ScotRail and is on the Aberdeen to Inverness Line, between Inverurie and Huntly, 27 mi 47 chain from Aberdeen.

 History

-The station was opened by the Great North of Scotland Railway in 1854, on the route from Aberdeen to Keith.
+The station was opened by the Great North of Scotland Railway on 20 September 1854, on the route from Aberdeen to Keith.

 In 2019, the platforms were extended to a length of 160m as part of a series of improvements to the Aberdeen to Inverness line.

 Facilities

 The station building accommodates the Insch Connection Museum, which records the history of the railway in Insch and the local region.
 The station has two platforms, a signal box and a level crossing at its northern end.
 Both platforms are equipped with waiting rooms and benches.
 A help point is located on platform 2, whilst there is a ticket machine on platform 1, the latter of which is adjacent to the car park and some bike racks.
 Only platform 1 has step-free access - a footbridge connects the two platforms, and is the only way to get to platform 2.